-I am also a fan of using graph paper for inking but love to use a Moleskine and when going to client meetings I do like to have my Moleskine with me.
+I am also a fan of using graph paper for inking and love to use Moleskine for refined drawing and when going to client meetings I do like to have my Moleskine with me.

 Rapid Concept Development

 Sketching is an excellent way to quickly explore concepts.
-You can sketch for minutes or even hours and work out multiple possible angles and solutions to the design problem your facing.
+You can sketch for minutes or even hours and work out multiple possible angles and solutions to the design problem you’re facing.
 This is an essential step in the design process.
 It will save you time to work through concepts on paper before going to the computer.
-While it is possible to build sketches on the computer, it’s not as fast as sketching multiple concepts on paper. and your hand is free to explore on paper and your brain dump all your ideas quickly and freely and it’s meant to be fast and fun but not rushed so let your mind explore and you hand to release all those ideas on to the paper.
+While it is possible to build sketches on the computer, it’s not as fast as sketching multiple concepts on paper. and your hand is free to explore on paper, and your brain dumps all your ideas quickly and freely, and it’s meant to be fast and fun, but not rushed, so let your mind explore and you hand to release all those ideas on to the paper.